simonkeng/simonkeng.github.io/README.md

 ### convert image to searchable PDF

-First take your patent or paper image, and convert it to a TIFF.
+First take your patent or article image, and convert it to a TIFF.
 On macOS, within the Preview application, go to File > Export, in the pop up window choose:
 Format: TIFF
 Compression: None
 Resolution: 300 pixels/inch